WWE Raw live results: CM Punk & Jey Uso face-to-face

 Bron Breakker (w/ Bronson Reed & Paul Heyman) v.
 LA Knight

-After giving Knight a little bit of office, Bron ran through Knight with a clothesline.
+After giving Knight a little bit of offense, Bron ran through Knight with a clothesline.
 Bron legitimately looked like a blur while he ran the ropes.
 Knight came back with a crossbody, but Breakker buried a knee in his midsection.
 Knight caught Bron with some left handed jabs and stomped him in the corner.
 Knight caught Bron with a running knee and Breakker dropped down to the floor to regroup.

 Knight hit Bron with a dropkick to the floor heading into a break.
 During the break, Reed distracted Knight which allowed Bron to press-slam Knight onto the table.